PascalSchroederDE/devops_for_ai_bt/content/4chapter.md

 \begin{lstlisting}[caption={Dockerfile: Example Dockerfile for components}, captionpos=b]
 FROM Python:3
 COPY ./requirements.txt .
 RUN pip install -r requirements.txt
 COPY ./data_preparation.py .
 ENTRYPOINT ["python", "/data_preparation.py"]
 \end{lstlisting}

-The base image of the Docker containers is a plain Python image.
+The base image of the Docker containers is a plain Python image, which offers all necessary binaries and libraries to run python scripts.
 On top of it, the requirements are getting installed, which includes every necessary library and framework, and then the script itself is being loaded into the Docker container.
 This file then represents the entrypoint of the container with the possibility to pass additional arguments to it, so that every necessary information can be provided.

 The Docker container of every component looks similar with the only difference that the components using Tensorflow are not built on a plain Python image, but on the latest Tensorflow image.